JuliaAPlavin/AccessibleModels.jl/README.md

 https://github.com/user-attachments/assets/cb4e1176-eac3-4899-b78b-35dbdece5c6f

+### Parameter Specification

+The `@o` macro and its syntax come from [Accessors.jl](https://github.com/JuliaObjects/Accessors.jl).

+The intuition that should cover the vast majority of scenarios is "just write how you would access the target location normally, replace your object with `_`, and write `@o` in front".
+For example:
+- want to modify `yourobj.a`? write `@o _.a`
+- `yourobj[1]` ⇒ `@o _[1]`
+- `last(yourobj.a)` ⇒ `@o last(_.a)`

+and so on.

-See [Accessors.jl](https://github.com/JuliaObjects/Accessors.jl) and [AccessorsExtra.jl](https://github.com/JuliaAPlavin/AccessorsExtra.jl) for more details and examples on how parameters can be defined.
+See the [Accessors.jl](https://github.com/JuliaObjects/Accessors.jl) docs (and [AccessorsExtra.jl](https://github.com/JuliaAPlavin/AccessorsExtra.jl) with more advanced features) for details and more examples.

 ## Optimization

-Use the same AccessibleModel with a loss function for optimization.
+Use the same AccessibleModel for optimization – just add a loss function.

-Key benefits compared:
+Key features:
-- No need to manually convert between vectors and objects
+- Optimize any Julia struct directly 🎯
-- Works with any Julia objects
+- Works with any Optimization.jl backend 🌐
-- No special annotations or magic required
+- Zero boilerplate, No manual parameter extraction/reconstruction code ✨

 ```julia
 # Generate example data using a "true" model